Character and Fitness for Admission to the Bar

 The Board may recommend conditional admission for an applicant who has a record of conduct which raises character and fitness issues and who has shown evidence of rehabilitation.
 A record of unlawful conduct arising from alcohol abuse and a recent commitment to reform and rehabilitation is a common situation that may merit conditional admission.
 Issues involving financial responsibility may also result in conditional admission.

 Applicants or potential applicants to the Minnesota bar who have questions about how past conduct might impact their application for admission should feel free to call the Board office for a confidential consultation.
-Applicants should call (651) 297-1857 and ask to speak to the Character and Fitness Administrator.
+Applicants should call (651) 297-1857 and ask to speak to the Attorney for Character and Fitness.